shadowtowind/action-curiosity-drl/README.md

 On this basis, the code needs to the construction of the environment, ROS robot installation tutorial may refer to: https://blog.csdn.net/qq_33361420/article/details/118222009.

 The software packages required during the code execution can be installed according to the instructions in run.txt.

+The main process code is in ~/catkin_ws/src/turtlebot3_drl_pp/

 ### 2.Operation process